ImageMasker/ImageMasker.github.io/docs/manual-smoke-test.md

 6. Add rectangle, text, blur region, and pixelate region layers.
 7. Select, move, resize, rotate, duplicate, and delete each layer type.
 8. Shift-click multiple layers, move them together, then undo and redo.
+9. Use `Crop / Resize` to crop inward, then expand the canvas outward on at least one edge.
+Confirm the background and all layers keep their relative placement, undo/redo works, and exporting matches the visible result.

 ## Text and layers